Stability of Objective Structures: General Criteria and Applications: Energy, criticality and stability

 \subsection{Configurational energy and stability constants}

 We assume that the configurational energy of a deformed objective structure is given as a sum of site potentials that describe the interaction of any single atom with all other atoms.
-Although we will consider bounded perturbations of the identity eventually, it will be convenient to define the interaction potential on all of $(\R^d)^\Gstar$, cf.\ Remark~\ref{Remark:VFrechet}\ref{item:RemarkVDomain} below. \begin{Definition} Let
+Although we will consider bounded perturbations of the identity eventually, it will be convenient to define the interaction potential on all of $(\R^d)^\Gstar$, cf.\ Remark~\ref{Remark:VFrechet}\ref{item:RemarkVDomain} below, where $\Gstar = \Gcoset\setminus\G_{x_0}$ consists of the nontrivial left cosets of $\G_{x_0}$. \begin{Definition} Let $V\colon(\R^d)^\Gstar\to\R$ be the \emph{interaction potential}.
+We assume that $V$ has the following properties: \begin{enumerate}[label=(H\arabic*)] \item (\emph{Invariance under $\O(d)$}) For all $R\in\O(d)$ and $y\colon\Gstar\to\R^d$ we have